sentry-demos/sentry_react_native/README.md

 3.
 ```
-// runs the apk you created in step1
+// runs the apk you created in steps1,2
 emulator -avd Pixel_6_API_34 -netdelay none -netspeed full -dns-server 8.8.8.8

+// optional, do this if you think you're not getting the updated app on your emulator
+./gradlew installRelease // Installs release build of the app to the currently connected Android device/emulator
 ```

 optional